 Seqirus is one of the world’s largest influenza vaccine companies.
 Our singular global focus is influenza prevention, and we work tirelessly on cutting-edge research, new technologies and the latest methods of production and distribution.
 We have deep technical expertise in the science and manufacture of influenza vaccines.

 Seqirus utilises both egg and cell-based production technologies and we offer a broad portfolio of influenza vaccines.
 We have commercialised the only adjuvanted seasonal influenza vaccine for older adults and paediatrics and we offer two different types of quadrivalent influenza vaccines.
 Our scientists continue to optimise these innovative technologies while also working on longer term transformational approaches to influenza prevention.

 Seqirus is the largest cell-based influenza vaccine manufacturer in the world.
 We produce these novel vaccines at our manufacturing facility in Holly Springs, North Carolina, which was purpose-built in partnership with the U.S. Biomedical Advanced Research and Development Authority (BARDA) to combat pandemic threats.
 The facility harnesses cell-based technology as a modern, efficient and highly scalable alternative to traditional egg-based manufacturing for seasonal influenza vaccine production and rapid pandemic response.
 To produce a cell-based influenza vaccine, the influenza virus is isolated and grown in cultured cells instead of eggs.

-An adjuvant is a component in vaccines that enhances efficacy through improving the immune response.
-Our proprietary adjuvant MF59®, is combined with influenza strains in a vaccine to boost the normally weak immune response of older adults and speed output during a pandemic.
+An adjuvant is a component in vaccines that enhances efficacy through improving the immune response1.
+Our proprietary adjuvant MF59®, is combined with influenza strains in a vaccine to boost the normally weak immune response of older adults and speed manufacturing output during a pandemic through dose-sparing benefits.

 We’re constantly finding ways to improve our technology platforms